pinot-contrib/pinot-docs/developers/developers-and-contributors/code-setup.md

 ## Dev Environment Setup

-To contribute to Pinot, please follow the instructions below.
+To contribute to Pinot, follow the instructions below.

 ### Git